DanilJPG/nodes_testnets/EmpowerChain/Empower.md

 [Launch](https://github.com/DanilJPG/nodes_testnets/blob/main/EmpowerChain/Empower.md#copying-a-repository:~:text=user.target%0AEOF-,Launch,-systemctl%20daemon%2Dreload) | Start node
 [Wallet](https://github.com/DanilJPG/nodes_testnets/blob/main/EmpowerChain/Empower.md#copying-a-repository:~:text=Create%20a%20wallet%20while%20synchronization%20is%20going%20on) | Creating and restoring a wallet
 [Validator](https://github.com/DanilJPG/nodes_testnets/blob/main/EmpowerChain/Empower.md#copying-a-repository:~:text=use%20the%20tap-,Validator,-empowerd%20tx%20staking) | Creating your node operator
+[Useful commands](https://github.com/DanilJPG/nodes_testnets/blob/main/EmpowerChain/Useful%20Commands.md) | Here are commands for the validator, for node management and for the wallet
 [State Sunc]() | Chain synchronization

 **Brief description:** *Decentralize the new (circular) economy so that everyone can get a fair share of the benefits of making the world a cleaner and better place.
 When you delegate to the Validator, you not only earn your interest rate, you also help clean up the environment*.